-4 Supply Chain Pitfalls That Could Delay Your R&D Project
+4 Supply Chain Delays That Will Impact Your R&D Project

 Remember when the lead time for a switchgear was around 26 weeks?
 Today, your wait for that switchgear is at least 50 to 60 weeks.
-Lead times are doubling, even tripling, for many equipment and construction materials used in test facilities.
-Supply chain issues can wreak havoc on timelines and budgets, especially if you aren’t addressing the long lead risks and mitigation options during planning stages.
+Raw material shortage is doubling, even tripling lead times for many equipment and construction materials used in test facilities.
+Supply chain delays can wreak havoc on timelines and budgets, especially if you aren’t addressing the long lead risks and mitigation options during planning stages.

-Unfortunately, there are some blind spots when trying to identify where your supply chain risks lay in your plan.
-It’s not just a matter of material shortages.
+Unfortunately, there are some blind spots when trying to identify where your supply chain risk lies in your plan.
+It’s not just a matter of raw material shortage.
 Here are four supply chain risks you need to consider:

 Subcontractors also face shortages of skilled workers.
 The vendor might deliver on schedule, but you may not have the team to complete the work when you want it.
 Matt Guise, project manager, explains, “It used to be once you put a schedule out and you put a contract out, those subcontractors met that schedule and hit their dates.
 Now, you’re at the mercy of the project in front of you and the project in front of that.”

 Takeaway: When looking at vendors, don’t look only at the strength of their raw materials supply chain, but consider whether they’ve recently had to reduce their capacity.
 As for the subcontractors, you may have to plan on paying a premium to incentivize labor when you set your budget.